bradreeder/CV/README.md

 # CV - Bradley Reeder

-I am a full-stack Javascript developer looking for work in London, UK.
-I am currently freelancing and studying at [Founders & Coders C.I.C](http://www.foundersandcoders.com/), a highly-selective sixteen week coding bootcamp.
-I am a passionate learner and problem solver, eager to explore new languages and frameworks and learn with like-minded individuals.
+I am a UX Researcher looking for work in London, UK.
+I am currently freelancing and studying at [Founders & Coders C.I.C](http://www.foundersandcoders.com/), a highly-selective sixteen week web development bootcamp.
+I am a passionate learner and problem solver, eager to explore new methodologies and learn with like-minded individuals.

 ### SKILLS

-I have been working on a variety of projects for clients, using the following technologies:
+I have experience working with the following technologies and am quick to pick up new tools and software:

 | Languages | Frameworks/Libraries | Testing   | Tools/Others | Databases |
 |:---------:|:--------------------:|:---------:|:------------:|:---------:|